PeterHinge/Minesweeper/README.md

 2019-03-25: Finished up minesweeper without computer play.
 Will program the AI tomorrow.
 2019-03-26: Did rule based computer play.
 Will clean up code tomorrow.
 EDIT: found a better way to do AI - will do that tomorrow.
 2019-03-27: Cleaned up code-base.
 Gonna wait with implementation of optimized AI solution till later date.
+2019-05-02: Rebuild the game from scratch.
+Minesweeper 2.0 including a near perfect AI

 _______________________________________________________
 Notes:
 2019-03-26: Realized a more optimized AI solution based on probability.
 2019-03-27: Realized a much smarter way of constructing core program.
 Instead of having an underlying table with a graphical cover, I can build the game as one cohesive class.
 Don't wanna rebuild the whole thing now as I believe starting from scratch is just as fast.
 2019-03-27: Wanna wait with the optimized AI solution till I rebuild the game.
 For now I'll clean up this code and then return to this project later on.
+2019-05-02: One final optimization I see is to include: if remaining mines less likely than any available cell, pick the optimal cell (but this seems very difficult).